pkulchenko/ZeroBraneStudio/support.md

 an issue with your code in 5 minutes instead of 15?
 Get your mobile application out faster?
 Have fun helping your kids or friends learn programming using Lua and examples included with the IDE?

+Your payment will help support future development of the IDE.

 ZeroBrane LLC is not a tax-exempt non-profit organization, so your payment is **not tax deductible**.